tejaCh2004/Benford-s-Law/README.md

 4. Select "bendfordworkspace.code-workspace" and open it
 VSCode will load it immediately.
 If you don't see it, expand the explorer (the file symbol on the left column) All the Java files are under the src folder

+## How to run the code:
+1. Open "Benford.java" (in src folder)
+2. Run program
+(To get the results and the graph, enter "results.csv" when asked for the output filename)